Dependencies

 Dependencies create chains.
 When one task in a chain moves, everything downstream shifts:

-If Task A’s estimate increases from 3 to 5 days, Task B starts 2 days later, and Task C starts 2 days later.
-The preview shows the full cascade so you can assess the impact before committing.
+If the schema task’s estimate increases from 3 to 5 days, the registration flow starts 2 days later, and the login and signup pages start 2 days later still.
+The preview shows the full cascade so you can assess the impact before you apply.

 Critical path

 The critical path is the longest chain of dependent tasks from the project start to the last task’s end.
-Tasks on the critical path have zero slack — any delay directly delays the project.
+Tasks on the critical path have zero slack — any delay directly delays the projected ship date.

-Tasks not on the critical path have slack: they can slip by some number of days without affecting the project end date.
-The amount of slack depends on how far off the critical path they are.
+Tasks off the critical path have slack: they can slip by some number of days without moving the project end date.
+How much slack depends on how far off the critical path they sit.

 Best practices